istio/istio.io/content/docs/tasks/traffic-management/request-timeouts/index.md

 ## Understanding what happened

-In this task, you used Istio to set the request timeout for calls to the `reviews` microservice to 1 second instead of the default of 15 seconds.
+In this task, you used Istio to set the request timeout for calls to the `reviews` microservice to half a second instead of the default of 15 seconds.
-Since the `reviews` service subsequently calls the `ratings` service when handling requests, you used Istio to inject a 2 second delay in calls to `ratings` to cause the `reviews` service to take longer than 1 second to complete and consequently you could see the timeout in action.
+Since the `reviews` service subsequently calls the `ratings` service when handling requests, you used Istio to inject a 2 second delay in calls to `ratings` to cause the `reviews` service to take longer than half a second to complete and consequently you could see the timeout in action.

 You observed that instead of displaying reviews, the Bookinfo productpage (which calls the `reviews` service to populate the page) displayed the message: Sorry, product reviews are currently unavailable for this book.